-PREVENTABLE ACCIDENTS WITH DISTRICT SCHOOL BUSES
+PREVENTABLE ACCIDENTS WITH DISTRICT SCHOOL BUSES (\$500 AND UP)

-1. PROCEDURES:
+A. PROCEDURES:

-- A. Preventable accidents are defined as follows: - 1.
-Damage to any district school bus and /or property value of \$500.00 and up where driver of said vehicle is at fault - 2.
-Determination of fault will be made by the Transportation Supervisor and Assistant Transportation Supervisor - 3.
-Police report if available - 4.
-All preventable accidents will be placed in employee file - B. If an employee in the transportation department is involved in a preventable accident while driving a board-owned vehicle, the following procedures shall be in effect: - 1.
-All accidents that are charged "preventable" shall be cumulative for three years from the date of the accident - 2.
+Preventable accidents are defined as follows:

+- a.
+Damage to any district school bus and/or property value of \$500.00 and up, where driver of said vehicle is at fault. - b.
+Determination of fault will be made by the Transportation Supervisor and Assistant Transportation Supervisor. - c.
+Police report if available. - d.
+All preventable accidents will be placed in employee file.

+If an employee in the transportation department is involved in a preventable accident while driving a board-owned vehicle, the following procedures shall be in effect:

+- 1. All accidents that are charged "preventable" shall be cumulative for three years from the date of the accident. - 2.
 All accidents must be reported to the transportation office immediately.
-Failure to report an on duty accident within the assigned route time in which the accident occurred will result in a recommendation for one day suspension without pay
+Failure to report an on duty accident within the assigned route time in which the accident occurred will result in a recommendation for one-day suspension without pay.

-2. RESPONSE ACTION: (DISCIPLINARY ACTION MAY INCLUDE BUT NOT BE LIMITED TO THE FOLLOWING):
+B. RESPONSE ACTION: (DISCIPLINARY ACTION MAY INCLUDE BUT NOT BE LIMITED TO THE FOLLOWING):

-- A. First preventable accident within three years: - 1.
-Conference with Transportation Supervisor - 2.
-Formal letter of reprimand placed in employee file - B. Second preventable accident within three years: - 1.
-Conference with Transportation Supervisor - 2.
-Refinement training will be given by a certified OBI (On Bus Instructor.)
-Documentation of training is to be placed in employee's personnel file - 3.
-Formal letter of reprimand placed in personnel file - C. Third preventable accident within three years: - 1.
-Conference with Transportation Supervisor and the administrator in charge of Business Services - 2.
-Formal letter of reprimand placed in personnel file - 3.
-Refinement training will be given by a certified OBI (On Bus Instructor.)
-Documentation of training is to be placed in employee's personnel file - 4.
-Suspension without pay - D. Fourth preventable accident within three years: - 1.
-Conference with Transportation Supervisor and the administrator in charge of Business Operations - 2.
-Immediate suspension without pay, termination recommendation will be made
+1. First preventable accident within three years:

+- a.
+Conference with Transportation Supervisor. - b.
+Formal letter of reprimand placed in employee file.

+2. Second preventable accident within three years:

+- a.
+Conference with Transportation Supervisor. - b.
+Refinement training will be given by a certified OBI (On Bus Instructor).
+Documentation of training is to be placed in employee's personnel file. - c.
+Formal letter of reprimand placed in personnel file.

+3. Third preventable accident within three years:

+- a.
+Conference with Transportation Supervisor and the administrator in charge of Business Operations. - b.
+Formal letter of reprimand placed in personnel file. - c.
+Refinement training will be given by a certified OBI (On Bus Instructor).
+Documentation of training is to be placed in employee's personnel file. - d.
+Suspension without pay.

+4. Fourth preventable accident within three years:

+- a.
+Conference with Transportation Supervisor and the administrator in charge of Business Operations. - b.
+Immediate suspension without pay; termination recommendation will be made.

-PREVENTABLE INCIDENTS WITH DISTRICT SCHOOL BUSES
+PREVENTABLE ACCIDENTS WITH DISTRICT SCHOOL BUSES (\$50 - \$500)

-1. PROCEDURES
+A. PROCEDURES:

-A. Preventable incidents are defined as follows:
+Preventable accidents are defined as follows:

-- 1. Damage to any district school bus with monetary value of \$50.00-\$500.00 where the driver is found at fault - 2.
-All preventable incidents will be placed in employee's personnel file - 3.
-Determination of preventable incidents will be made by the Transportation Supervisor
+- a.
+Damage to any district school bus and/or property value of \$50.00 \$500.00 and up, where driver of said vehicle is at fault. - b.
+Determination of fault will be made by the Transportation Supervisor and Assistant Transportation Supervisor. - c.
+All preventable accidents will be placed in employee file.